 Travelling without insurance is foolish and could be a very costly mistake.
-While the cost of healthcare in other countries varies widely, if you need to stay in a hospital, the bill will snowball at an alarming rate.
+While healthcare costs in other countries vary widely, the bill can snowball at an alarming rate if you need to stay in a hospital.

 Travel insurance is relatively inexpensive, so wherever your journey takes you, don’t risk going without a travel insurance policy.
-I use World Nomads, who cover everything from delayed or cancelled flights, to lost luggage or theft, and medical treatment plus repatriation too, if needed.
+I use World Nomads, who cover everything from delayed or cancelled flights to lost luggage or theft, and medical treatment and repatriation, if needed.

-Here are the things that you can do, both as you prepare for your trip and while you’re away, to prevent Delhi Belly spoiling your holiday.
+Here are the things you can do, both as you prepare for your trip and while you’re away, to prevent the traveller’s diarrhoea from spoiling your holiday.

 READ MORE: 6 Stupid Travel Mistakes to Avoid

-No vaccines can prevent Delhi Belly; but, you might need other vaccines for your trip, including hepatitis A, typhoid, yellow fever etc. Depending on where you’re going, you might also need to take malaria tablets.
-Check out the guidance on the NHS Fit for Travel website and get advice from your doctor about eight weeks before you travel.
+No vaccines can prevent a holiday tummy bug, but you might need other vaccines for your trip, including hepatitis A, typhoid, yellow fever etc. Depending on where you’re going, you might also need to take malaria tablets.
+Check out the NHS Fit for Travel guidance website and get advice from your doctor about eight weeks before you travel.

 Prepare your stomach

 Be kind to your stomach and take probiotics, as these do seem to help prevent tummy upsets.
 If you don’t fancy a supplement, try probiotic-rich foods such as kefir, kombucha, kimchi, sourdough bread or yoghurts containing live cultures instead.
 If you’re going to take a probiotic supplement, make sure to start on the day of travel and keep taking them until you return.